sdwebui-extensions/ComfyUI-Bringing-Old-Photos-Back-to-Life/README.md

 2. Find pre-built wheels online.

-Alternatively, some people online have have pre-built wheels for Dlib, however, there may not be any built with your version of python.
+Alternatively, some people have pre-built wheels for Dlib, however, there may not be any built with your version of python.

 ```
 path\to\python.exe -m pip install path\to\dlib.whl